foni90mdq/alfonso-cv/index.md

 ## Fellowships

-Postdoctoral fellowship granted by CONICET.
+**Postdoctoral fellowship** granted by CONICET.
 2019-2022.
 Enhancement of hemocompatibility trough surface modification of polyurethane electrospun membranes.

-Fulbraight fellowship.
+**Fulbright fellowship**.
 University of Kentucky.
 2016.
 Interaction between platelets and plant proteases.

-Doctoral fellowship granted by CONICET.
+**Doctoral fellowship**. granted by CONICET.
 2014-2019.
 Evaluation of proteases as new antiplatelet and thrombolytic compounds.

-Fellowship for advanced student.
+**Fellowship for advanced student**.
 Universidad Nacional de Mar del Plata.
 2012-2013.
 Computational chemistry to model tyrosinase inhibitor mechanisms.

-Training fellowship for students.
-CIC.
+**Training fellowship for students.** CIC.
 2011-2013.
 Computational simulations on pre-drugs discovered in Argentina.